Jaymon/chef-cookbooks/postgres/README.md

 PGBouncer is installed from source from this [git repo](https://github.com/markokr/pgbouncer-dev).
 I used [this script](https://github.com/tkopczuk/ATP_Performance_Test/blob/master/install_pgbouncer.sh) ([via](http://www.askthepony.com/blog/2011/07/django-and-postgresql-improving-the-performance-with-no-effort-and-no-code/)) while figuring stuff out.

+### Replication

 ## Platform

-Ubuntu 12.04, nothing else has been tested
+Ubuntu 14.04, nothing else has been tested

 If you need a more full featured Postgres cookbook, use the [Official Opscode Cookbook](https://github.com/opscode-cookbooks/postgresql).

-## Todo

-I think the pgbouncer part is probably broken, so that will need to be looked at in the future